songpengwei/md2pdf/readme.md

 ```

 > WeasyPrint may require system libraries such as Cairo, Pango, and gdk-pixbuf.
 Refer to the [WeasyPrint installation guide](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation) if you need to add OS packages on your Linux distribution.
+> MOBI output depends on either `pypandoc` (with the `pandoc` binary installed) or Calibre's `ebook-convert` command-line tool; install one of them alongside the Python requirements.

 ## Usage